aelfimow/antenna-spotting/README.md

 # antenna-spotting
-A collection of antennas I was lucky to spot
+A collection of antennas I was lucky to spot.

+It is possibly interesting for all those, who have "antenna spotting" as a hobby.

 ## Antenna 1
 ![Antenna 1](images/ant-1.jpg)